 How to Use Instagram Branded Content Tools for Your Business

-You can have full control over which posts influencers can tag you as a paid partner and gain real-time insights into how posts are performing — making your influencer partnerships more efficient, transparent, and trackable.
+You have full control of when an influencer can tag you as a paid partner and gain real-time insights into how posts are performing — making your influencer partnerships more efficient, transparent, and trackable.

 Ready to find out how to set up Instagram branded content tools for your business?
-We’ve got you covered!
+We’re covering all the details in this blog post.

 What are Instagram Branded Content Tools?